 In accordance with KRS 65.067, the City bonds officials or employees who handle public funds in an amount covering the maximum amount they may have under their control at any given time.
-This statute applies to all officers, officials, and employees of all local governments who handle public funds in an execution of their duties.
-In order to comply with the regulation, the City purchases insurance bonds through various agencies.
+This statute applies to all officers, officials, and employees of all local governments who handle public funds in the execution of their duties.
+To comply with the regulation, the City purchases insurance bonds through various agencies.